stalvera/coriandR/readme.md

 3. To start the `coriandr.sh` tool, enter the following parameters in terminal: Sample ID; Path to sample meta file; FASTQ1: a path to the fastq-File with Read 1; FASTQ2: a path to the fastq-File with Read 2.
 **Example use:**
     `bash coriander.sh 101010 /media/data/101010.meta.tsv /media/data/Fastq/101010_R1.fastq /media/data/Fastq/101010_R2.fastq`
-4. Thenafter you can find the created report in `./coriandR/output/SampleID` folder.
+4. Now, you can find the created report in `./coriandR/output/SampleID` folder.
 The BAM files are automatically deleted.

 **Numerical Karyotype and CNAs estimation**